dastevens/CoreOSC/readme.md

 Unsupported Types
 ---------------

-Note that nested arrays (arrays within arrays) are not supported, the OSC specification is unclear about whether that it is even allowed.
+Note that arrays are not currently supported.

 * [	- Indicates the beginning of an array.
 The tags following are for data in the Array until a close brace tag is reached.
 (System.Object[] / List\<object\>)
 * ]	- Indicates the end of an array.